Bettertonite

 Bettertonite is a mineral of the arsenate category, named after John Betterton.
-He was a museum geologist and mineralogist at Haslemere Educational Museum in Surrey, England.
+He is a museum geologist and mineralogist at Haslemere Educational Museum in Surrey, England.
 Bettertonite is a white arsenate mineral with a formula of [Al6(AsO4)3(OH)9(H2O)5]・11H2O.
 Bettertonite is in the monoclinic system and has a heteropolyhedral layered structure type.
 It is a natural forming polyoxometalate.
 Bettertonite forms in clusters of radiating rectangular laths.
 Laths are thin and usually < 20 μm laterally.
 Laths are flat on {010}.
-Bettertonite is similar to penberthycroftyite and it transforms into penberthycroftyite at low temperatures (67-97 ℃).
+Bettertonite is similar to penberthycroftyite and it transforms into penberthycroftyite at low temperatures (67–97 °C).

 Physical Properties

 Bettertonite is a white and translucent mineral.
 It has a vitreous and silky to pearly luster.
 It has a calculated density of 2.02 g/cm3.
 Bettertonite has perfect cleavage on {010}.
 Bettertonite’s hardness and fracture were not observed.
 Bettertonite is nonpleochroic and biaxially positive with α = 1.511 (1), β = 1.517 (1), γ = 1.523 (1).